LongTu/longtu.github.com/index.md

 ---

 <h4 id='About Long<'>About Long</h4>
-Second year master student at <a href="http://www.cmu.edu/">Carnegie Mellon University</a>.
-Long is major on Information Networking program.
-Before that, he received his Bachelor's degree in Software Engineering from Wuhan Univerisity.
+Long is currently working in Drawbridge as a Software Engineer.
+He graduated with his Masters degree from Carnegie Mellon University.
+He has around 4 years of Software Industry experience.
+His current interests are Distributed Systems, Big Data and Hadoop
 <br />
-Contact Long: <a>longt@cmu.edu</a>
+Contact Long: <a>longtu12fall@gmail.com</a>
 <br />

 ---